tarwn/lessthandot-hugo/blogs/content/posts/2014-05-05-six-and-a-bit-years-of-lessthandot-visualized.md

 ```
 ### Run Gource

-I&#8217;ve done several runs with Gource this weekend, so I&#8217;ve been playing with various combinations of settings.
+I've done several runs with Gource this weekend, so I've been playing with various combinations of settings.
 For this video, I wanted to display one of our old LessThanDot footer logos in the bottom right of the visualization, I suppressed the progress bar from the video, and made various tweaks to the time settings to speed up (5.5 years of posts with the default settings would have been loooong).
-1280&#215;720 matches YouTube&#8217;s HD setting, and I tweaked the date format and color to make it stand out less.
+1280&#215;720 matches YouTube's HD setting, and I tweaked the date format and color to make it stand out less.

 `gource --logo site_logo_footer.png -1280x720 --logo-offset 30x30<br />
  --hide "progress" --font-colour 454545 --seconds-per-day .25 --auto-skip-seconds 1 -o gource.ppm --path posts.log --dat<br />